 A kidney biopsy can help determine a definitive underlying cause.

-Discontinue any medications which may have causes the problem.
+Medications-Discontinue any medications which may have caused the problem.